Himanshu762/CiteAI/README.md

 ### Important Security Considerations

-Note that this application includes your OpenRouter API key in the frontend code, which is not secure for production use.
+Note that this application includes your Gemini API key in the frontend code, which is not secure for production use.
 For a more secure approach, consider:

 1. Implementing user authentication (e.g., with Clerk.js or Auth.js)
 2. Using a serverless function to make the API calls, keeping your API key secure